store-craft/storecraft/README.md

 ⭐ Manage products, collections, orders, customers, auth, emails and more with a powerful programmable api code, REST API, VQL (Virtual Query Language) for powerful queries and similarity search.

-⭐ Built in chat endpoint with an agent that serves customers with carts, checkouts and more with PayPal and Stripe.
+⭐ Built in chat endpoint with an agent that serves customers with carts, checkouts and more with PayPal, Stripe and RazorPay.

 ⭐ Runs on any javascript [platform](https://storecraft.app/docs/backend/platforms/node) (deno, bun, node, cloudflare workers, aws-lambda, google-functions), serverless / serverful